canyon289/canyon289.github.io/dev/content/articles/Data Science/StateSpaceModels.md

 </div>

-Otherwise read on for why we picked this topic and the details of this next phase of our book club.
+Otherwise, read on for why we picked this topic and the details of this next phase of our book club.

 ## A focus on explainable data and models